Jannik Sinner: Branding and public image

+Cultural impact and honors

 Sinner has been the subject of incessant media attention in Italy and has been credited with the surge in the popularity of tennis in the country.
 It has been referred to as the Sinner Effect.
 Following his Davis Cup and Australian Open titles, Sinner was honored by the Prime Minister of Italy, Giorgia Meloni, in Chigi Palace in Rome and met with the President of Italy, Sergio Mattarella.
 Italy's Minister of Foreign Affairs, Antonio Tajani, appointed Sinner as Ambassador of Sports Diplomacy.
 Sinner subsequently declined an official invitation supported by the Prime Minister to appear at Italy's Sanremo Music Festival.
 The invitation caused controversy and public debate, with the president of The Italian Tennis Federation publicly advising Sinner against accepting it, stating that he must be protected from excessive media exposure and "should not be exploited".
 In June 2024, he received honorary citizenship of Sexten where he grew up.
-In Italy, Sinner has been labeled "the atypical Italian" by media outlets, a description he has agreed with.
+Outside Italy, Sinner has been labeled "the atypical Italian" by media outlets, a description he has agreed with.

+In June 2026, the asteroid 120097 Janniksinner was named after him.

+Fashion and media profiles

-During the 2023 Wimbledon, Sinner entered Centre Court carrying a monogrammed beige leather Gucci duffel bag, breaking Wimbledon's all-white dress code, which made him the first tennis player to do so.
+During Wimbledon in 2023, Sinner entered Centre Court carrying a monogrammed beige leather Gucci duffel bag, breaking Wimbledon's all-white dress code, which made him the first tennis player to do so.
 The accessory prompted worldwide media coverage and commentary, with CNN pondering whether Sinner's bag signals a shift in Wimbledon's strict traditions.